yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc.md

 - To learn how to peer VPCs, refer to [Peering connections](../cloud-add-peering/).
 - To learn how to configure a private service endpoint to use with a private link service, refer to [Private service endpoints](../cloud-add-endpoint/).

 For lowest latencies, create your VPC in the same region(s) as your applications.
-If you are connecting to your application via a private service endpoint, your VPC must be located in the same region as the endpoint to which you are linking.
+If you are connecting to your application via a private service endpoint, your cluster VPC must be located in the same region as the VPC endpoint to which you are linking.

 **VPCs** on the **VPC Network** tab of the **Network Access** page displays a list of VPCs configured for your cloud that includes the VPC name, provider, region, CIDR, number of peering connections, number of clusters deployed in the VPC, and status.